danielfett/draft-dpop/mainmatter.md

  * `jwk`: representing the public key chosen by the client, in JWK format, as defined in [@!RFC7515] (REQUIRED)

-The body of a DPoP token contains at least the following fields:
+The body of a DPoP proof contains at least the following claims:

- * `jti`: Unique identifier for this JWT chosen freshly when creating the DPoP token (REQUIRED).
+ * `jti`: Unique identifier for this JWT chosen freshly when creating the DPoP proof (REQUIRED).
 SHOULD be used by the AS for replay detection and prevention.
 See [Security Considerations](#Security).
  * `http_method`: The HTTP method for the request to which the JWT is attached, as defined in [@!RFC7231] (REQUIRED).